-193 In this study, we aimed at investigating whether performance in tasks that measure 194 perceptual (i.e., participants' estimates of their own body shape) and attitudinal aspects (i.e., feelings and attitudes towards body shape and size) of body image, that are relevant to the 195 196 development of EDs symptomatology, are essentially the same or different in younger 197 compared to middle-aged women.
-With this aim, in separate samples of younger and middle-198 aged women, we assessed perceptual self-estimates of perceived current (i.e., 'How do you 199 think you look like?') and ideal (i.e., 'How would you like to appear?') body shapes, by 200 means of a unique 2D digital computer-based distortion optical method, the Body Image 201 Revealer (BIR, Mian & Gerbino, 2009).
-In addition, we obtained measures of women's

-202 attitudinal body image, by means of a battery of standard self-report scales to index women's 203 feelings and attitudes towards their body shape and beauty ideals.
-With these regards, we felt 204 it was important to have a wider range of self-report scales than has often been the case in 205 similar studies of younger women.
-For example, in three such studies, Cornelissen and 206 colleagues used the Beck Depression Inventory, the Rosenberg Self Esteem scale, the Body 207 Shape Questionnaire, and the Eating Disorder Examination Questionnaire to measure 208 participants' attitudes to body shape, weight, eating, self-esteem and depressive 209 symptomatology (Cornelissen et al., 2015, 2017; Irvine et al., 2018).
-In each study, a 210 principal component analysis (PCA) of the psychometric responses showed that the data 211 could be compressed onto a single principal component, or dimension, suggesting a rather 212 restricted view of participants' attitudinal body image.
-Therefore, here we chose a wider 213 spectrum of measurement including a measure of the cultural and interpersonal risk factors, 214 such as internalization of appearance ideals and appearance-related pressures which have 215 been implicated in the aetiology of negative body image and eating pathology (Cafri et al., 216 2005; Stice, 2002), here assessed by means of the Sociocultural Attitudes Towards 217 Appearance Questionnaire-4 (SATAQ-4, Schaefer et al., 2015).
-Furthermore, given that 218 healthy and clinical populations often report great dissatisfaction with body areas like weight 219 and torso (lower, mid and upper) (see Rosen & Ramirez, 1998; Hrabosky et al., 2009), but 220 also buttocks/hips/thighs, stomach and waist regions (Toh et al., 2019; Ralph-Nearman et al., 221 2019), we administered a measure of body uneasiness and dissatisfaction for the whole body 222 and for specific body parts, by means of the Body Uneasiness Test (BUT, Cuzzolaro et al., 223 1999).
-Anthropometric measures of Body Mass Index (BMI) were also measured.
-Finally, we 224 applied a multivariate analysis to investigate how similar was the pattern of responses across 225 the two age groups.
+In this study, we aimed at investigating whether performance in tasks that measure perceptual (i.e. participants' estimates of their own body shape) or attitudinal aspects (i.e. feelings and attitudes towards body shape and size) of body image that are relevant to the development of ED symptomatology are essentially the same or different in younger compared with middleaged women.
+With this aim, in separate samples of younger and middle-aged women, we assessed perceptual selfestimates of perceived current (i.e. 'How do you think you look like?') and ideal (i.e. 'How would you like to appear?') body shapes, by means of a unique 2D digital computer-based distortion optical method, the Body Image Revealer (BIR, Mian and Gerbino 2009).
+In addition, we obtained measures of women's attitudinal body image, by means of a battery of standard self-report scales to index women's feelings and attitudes towards their body shape and beauty ideals.
+With these regards, we felt that it was important to have a wider range of self-report scales than has often been the case in similar studies of younger women.
+For example, in three such studies, Cornelissen and colleagues used the Beck Depression Inventory, the Rosenberg Self Esteem scale, the Body Shape Questionnaire and the Eating Disorder Examination Questionnaire to measure the participants' attitudes to body shape, weight, eating, self-esteem and depressive symptomatology (Cornelissen et al. 2015, 2017; Irvine et al. 2019).
+In each study, a principal component analysis (PCA) of the psychometric responses showed that the data could be compressed onto a single principal component, or dimension, suggesting a rather restricted view of participants' attitudinal body image.
+Therefore, here we chose a wider spectrum of measurement including a measure of the cultural and interpersonal risk factors, such as internalization of appearance ideals and appearance-related pressures which have been implicated in the aetiology of negative body image and eating pathology (Cafri et al. 2005; Stice 2002), here assessed by means of the Sociocultural Attitudes Towards Appearance Questionnaire-4 (SATAQ-4, Schaefer et al. 2015).
+Furthermore, given that healthy and clinical populations often report great dissatisfaction with body areas like weight and torso (lower, mid and upper) (see Rosen and Ramirez 1998; Hrabosky et al. 2009), but also buttocks/hips/thighs, stomach and waist regions (Toh et al. 2019; Ralph-Nearman et al. 2019), we administered a measure of body uneasiness and dissatisfaction for the whole body and for specific body parts, by means of the Body Uneasiness Test (BUT, Cuzzolaro et al. 2006).
+Anthropometric measures of body mass index (BMI) were also measured.
+Finally, we applied a multivariate analysis to investigate how similar was the pattern of responses across the two age groups.